GillyRabutTsurwa/svelte-docs-learning/README.md

-Binding text Inputs
+Binding Numeric Inputs
-- so simple but so important
+- pree eezy
-- I have both the svelte way and the vanilla javascript way (pour refraîchir mon memoir)
+- i'm done, but i will come back to review soon